Product-to-user notifications seem easy, right? Integrate an email or push service, and you are done.

 Lack of monitoring and control

-Consequence: Angry users
+Consequence: Angry users and PMs

 Here's an easy test to know if you have good monitoring in place: